arfianz/minikube-kvm-ingress-nginx-frontend/README.md

 kubectl version -o json
 ```

-The kubectl version command should display the 1.16 version.
+The **kubectl version** command should display the 1.16 version.

 ### Install Minikube

 You can deploy Kubernetes on your machine, but its preferable to do it in a VM when developing.
-It’s easier to restart from scratch if you made a mistake, or try several configurations without being impacted by remaining objects.
-Minikube is the tool to test Kubernetes or develop locally.
+It’s easier to restart from scratch if you made a mistake, or try several configurations without being impacted by remaining objects. **Minikube is the tool to test Kubernetes or develop locally**.

 Download and [install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/):